-Management Largesse Syndrome is solicited and unsolicited assistance to the unions in cash or kind for an underbelly purpose of having a robust relationship with the unions that shall possibly the soften union positions on issues.
-For instance, management commits enormous sums of money into the funding of several union activities like releasing them for meetings and paying for associated logistics, Delegates’ Conferences, and other tours that the unions would ordinarily have committed their check-off dues.
-Employers tacitly The union, on the other hand, should also realize that these costs are part of operational costs that would have also added to the bottom lines if unspent and, therefore, reducing the pie available for sharing.
-Managers must not also see MLS as a cost but as an investment.
+Management largesse syndrome (MLS) is solicited and unsolicited assistance to the unions in cash or in kind for the underbelly purpose of having a robust relationship with the unions that will possibly soften the union positions on issues.
+For instance, management commits enormous sums of money to funding several union activities like releasing the members for meetings and paying for associated logistics, delegates’ conferences, and other tours that the unions would ordinarily have paid for out of their check-off dues.
+The union should realize that these funds are operational costs that would have been added to the company’s bottom line if unspent; therefore, the pie available for sharing is reduced.
+Managers must not see MLS as a cost but as an investment.
 Without peace, no organization can attain its optimum.

-On the management side, the protection of the executive jumbo pay, allowances, share allotments, and drive to increase the dividends of shareholders are also responsible for smaller cake available for sharing during annual or biennial negotiations.
-Corporate management should exercise care in ensuring that those who toil to bake the cakes should have a fair share for their work efforts.
+On the management side, the protection of the executive jumbo pay, allowances, share allotments, and drive to increase the dividends of shareholders are also responsible for a smaller pie available for sharing during annual or biennial negotiations.
+Corporate management should exercise care in ensuring that those who toil to bake the pies have a fair share for their work efforts.

 Competitiveness

-Every company wants to cut a competitive edge and emplace a compensation philosophy that can attract and retain workers' best.
-Management should do the industry comparison, graphical analysis of wages across the industry bands in the last ten years; not just in terms of pay but also in terms of cost structure, industrial culture of the companies surveyed, production output, milestone achievements, and population and determine what to do to make it competitive.
+Every company wants to cut a competitive edge and develop a compensation philosophy to best attract and retain workers.
+Management should do the industry comparison and develop a graphical analysis of wages across the industry bands in the past 10 years, not just in terms of pay but also in terms of cost structure, the industrial culture of the companies surveyed, production output, milestone achievements, and population and determine what to do to become competitive.

-Where a company is not competitive, the collective bargaining table is not the best place to correct such inequality.
-The company should concertedly emplace a compensation philosophy to address this issue.
+Where a company is not competitive, the collective bargaining table is not the best place to correct it.
+The company should emplace a compensation philosophy to address this issue.

-Decision making during a negotiation
+Decision-making tools

-Negotiators must be able to use simple decision-making and analytical tools to conduct and arrive at negotiation agreements, which would impact the lives of the organization, employees, and employers.
-Some of the tools parties may consider for use in negotiation are:
+Negotiators must be able to use simple decision-making and analytical tools to arrive at agreements that will affect the lives of the organization, employees, and employers.
+Some tools parties might consider are the following:

-SWOT Analysis.
+SWOT analysis

-PESTLE.
+PESTLE model

-The Six Hats.
+Six hats

-SWOT Analysis
+SWOT analysis